 It is thought to have originated from Asia due to its ability to withstand extreme temperatures.
 Thanks to this resilience, it is the easiest type of weed to grow.
 It is shorter, has thicker stems and broader leaves than Sativa, and is mostly characterized by a “skunky” smell.
 Since it is high in THC and low in CBD, this product is known to have relaxing and soothing effects and would be ideal for lazy days or evenings.
 It flowers in 6 to 10 weeks and can be grown at home as it is resistant to changes in temperature and humidity.

 Seedless cultivation technology made it possible to grow hybrid strains, which has also led to the increase of Indica vs Sativa strains breeds.
 Why hybridization?
 Growers are looking for strains that are not too hard to grow while also trying to achieve certain qualities out of their products.
 Thanks to this growth of hybrids, cultivators can find plants with almost all the specific traits they prefer.
+As an example, Runtz is the current pinnacle of modern cannabis breeding, with one of the most balanced hybrids out there.
+For those looking to start growing, Zamnesia Seedshop is the best place to get cannabis seeds.

 The first product of seedless cultivation, Skunk #1, is a mix of Afghan Indica, the Colombian Sativa, and later they added Mexican Sativa.
 Flowering periods differ from hybrid to hybrid, and the growth conditions are also different.